Affiliate links on Android Authority may earn us a commission. Learn more.

 But you don’t have to be a photography wizard to benefit from Sony’s camera prowess.
 The “Basic” shooting mode offers simplified white balance and exposure controls, artificial bokeh blur, and HDR video recording.
 There are also continuous HI and LO key burst modes that can take a whopping 20 shots per second.
 Granted, this might all sound somewhat intimidating to the uninitiated, but housing everything in one place makes it simpler than ever to start dabbling in some more advanced photography techniques at your leisure.

-I’d still rate the Xperia 1 III as one of, if not the most fun phones to take out for a photography session.
+While its age discounts the Xperia 1 III as being one of the best camera phones, it’s still one of the most fun to take out for a photography session.
 However, I’m not sold on the Cinema Pro experience, as the layout is less user-friendly for those looking to experiment with more advanced video features.

 The not so good